ethereum/EIPs/EIPS/eip-draft_erc20_approval_expiration.md

 requires (*optional):
 ---

-This EIP introduces a standard way for users to set expiration limits on ERC-20 token approvals to prevent the loss of assets due to contractrual vulnerabilities or authorization attacks.
+This standard introduces a standard way for users to set expiration limits on ERC-20 token approvals to prevent the loss of assets due to contractrual vulnerabilities or authorization attacks.

 ## Abstract
-This EIP adds an expiration time to the `_approve()` function of token contracts to automatically recall approvals within a certain time period.
+This standard adds an expiration time to the `_approve()` function of token contracts to automatically recall approvals within a certain time period.
 This functionality as a standard will prevent vulnerabilty exploits due to outstanding token approvals.

 ## Motivation
-As of the writing of this EIP, the approval attack is the most common attack method in the industry with nearly all phishing attacks and asset theft related to it.
+As of the writing of this standard, the approval attack is the most common attack method in the industry with nearly all phishing attacks and asset theft related to it.
 Although good usage habits and basic knowledge of on-chain security can help users avoid a multitiude of exploits such as phishing, scams, DNS hijacking, JS injection, and other common approval attack methods, the spender's own security (or lack thereof) still needs to be fortified by strong code.

 In the Transit Swap attack of October 1st, 2022, hackers used a vulnerability in the Transit Swap contract to steal $200 million in assets.
 Due in part to professional security audits and the strong brand recognition of Transit Swap, many users were given a false sense of security and trusted the platform's service.
 Transit Swaps's contract had been running smoothly for over a year and had accumulated a large amount of user allownces, making the contract a high-reward target for malicious actors.